SovereignShop/clj-manifold3d/README.md

 This library provides a Clojure(Script) wrapper over Emmett Lalish's incredible Manifold 3D geometry library.
 The CLJ implementation is based on JNI bindings to c++ produced via. javacpp: see https://github.com/SovereignShop/manifold.
 The CLJS implementation is based on emscripten build of Manifold for wasm.

-It implements most of the library functionality, plus extends it to support native convex hulls (2D and 3D), partial revolutions, polyhedrons, and n-section lofts.
-It provides nearly a full superset of OpenSCAD functionality, making migration as easy as possible.
+It implements most of the library functionality, plus extends it to support polyhedrons and lofts.
+It provides nearly a full superset of OpenSCAD functionality (except no text support yet).

 Manifold represents a dramatic advance in the state-of-the-art of open-source programmatic CAD.
 It has been adopted by most major CAD kernels.

-The library aspires to achieve code compatibility between Clojure and ClojureScript so that models build in the more friendly Java environment can be shared and distributed in the javascript environment.
-However, there are challenges in the way the Manifold js library is provided as a promise.
-To (mostly) support this, this library elects to accept promises at the API level.
-Working with promises can be pretty annoying, especially without a type system that supports them well.
-For this reason, the CLJS API generally also works on non-promise objects.

 # Install